 Real world education powered by experiential learning

 It is a course that is definitely anchored in real-world with experiential learning that extends beyond classroom with case studies (where students can work on unique, real world data sets), self-paced projects, assignments and access to big data lab.
-The program gives hands-on experience with project-based training where candidates can apply their skills learned in classroom and showcase their leaning with the Capstone project where candidates can analyze and leverage complex data with big data technologies.
+The PGP in Big Data and Machine Learning gives hands-on experience with project-based training where candidates can apply their skills learned in classroom and showcase their leaning with the Capstone project where candidates can analyze and leverage complex data with big data technologies.

 Students can draw on the experience of an eminent faculty that has delved in the complex world of analytics and has extensive research experience.
 Some of the core faculty members from Great Lakes who will be heading the program are Dr Satya V Nitta, Dr PK Viswanathan, Amit Kapoor, Dr Srabashi Basu and Dr Bappaditya Mukhopadyay, an expert on credit risk management.
 Lending the much-needed industry experience will be Ullas Nambiar Head of Technology Innovation, Zensar Technologies.

 While Great Lakes itself doesn’t explicitly participate in career assistance, they have an active internal jobs board, thanks largely to a great industry connect, wherein specific roles in leading companies are filled as per need basis.
 Also, students are offered structural support, wherein predecessors come and share their job experience.